 Queen Silvia Nursing Award is a scholarship for nursing students in Sweden, Finland, Poland and Germany founded in 2013 as a gift to Her Majesty Queen Silvia of Sweden on her 70th birthday.
 Swedish Care International and Forum for Elderly Care founded the scholarship with the intention and purpose to increase awareness of and focus on good care of elderly and dementia patients.
-We chose nursing students as recipients of the scholarship with the goal to find driven people with ideas, not impacted by convention, but creative and with different perspectives.
+We chose nursing students as recipients of the scholarship with the goal to find driven talent with innovative ideas, unbounded by convention, but with a drive for creative and unexplored perspectives.

-We ask participants to apply for the scholarship by submitting ideas, which could be products, services, processes or similar.
-The criteria is that the idea in some way improve the care of elderly and/or dementia patients.
+Participants apply for the scholarship by submitting ideas – which could be products, services, processes or similar – to improve the care of elderly and/or dementia patients.

-The application period runs from September to mid November.
+The application period is open between September and mid-November.
 Applications are managed through a crowdsourcing system developed by People2join in Finland.
-The students don’t only have to apply with there ideas, but are also encouraged to rate and comment ideas from other applicants.
-Using an algorithm the most popular and viable ideas climb through the ranking and is used as a base for the jury (made up by executives in related industries and
+The students not only apply with their ideas, but are also encouraged to rate and comment on submissions from other applicants.
+Using an algorithm the most popular and viable ideas climb through the ranking and is used as a base for the jury.
+The scholarship’s jury consists of executives in related industries and representatives from our partners.

 Previous fellows of Queen Silvia Nursing Award

-in 2016, the scholars of Queen Silvia Nursing Award was Saga Wahlström from Mälardalens University in Sweden, Michelle Ena from Novia University of Applied Sciences in Vasa and Natalia Duszeńska from Medical University of Warsaw in Poland
+In 2016, the scholars of Queen Silvia Nursing Award were Saga Wahlström from Mälardalens University in Sweden; Michelle Ena from Novia University of Applied Sciences in Vasa; and Natalia Duszeńska from Medical University of Warsaw in Poland

-After evaluating the number of participants and the attention from media, partners and other stakeholders Swedish Care International decided to continue developing Queen Silvia Nursing Award in Sweden.
-In addition to this we launched the scholarship in Finland in 2014 and in Poland in 2016.
-In 2017 the scholarship is launched in Germany as well.
-During the next award ceremony in early 2018 we will have scholars from 4 countries to receive the award.
+After evaluating the number of participants and the attention from media, partners and other stakeholders Swedish Care International decided to continue developing Queen Silvia Nursing Award in Sweden and internationally.
+We have launched the scholarship in Finland in 2014 and in Poland in 2016.
+In 2017 the scholarship was launched in Germany.